jamiekim828/RandomJokes/README.md

 ## Requirements

 1. Fetch data from this API: `https://api.escuelajs.co/api/v1/products`
+2. Write the logic in `redux` folder
-2. Display products in `ProductList`and product item in `ProductItem` components
+3. Display products in `ProductList`and product item in `ProductItem` components

+## Extra Requirements

+1. Add error and loading to the logic in redux